- 1 Introduction

 In Case of an Error

-Before executing a git-command, that affects your testsuite-files, a copy of these files will be created.
-They become the suffix "<testsuite>.last.sav".
+Before executing any git-command, which affects your testsuite-files, a copy of those files will be created.
+They get the suffix "<testsuite>.last.sav".

 Provides the functionality of 'git clone': Cloning a repository into a a new local directory.
 A dialog boxes ask for the url of the remote repository and the root directory of your projects.

 Executed git-command: git clone <repository-url>.

 Before you can commit your new or changed testsuite, you have add the file to the git index.